mattjcurry/Presentations/Concourse/concourse.md

 # Benefits

 - Reuced pipeline definitions from 400 line yaml to a template + config file
-- Reduced human error by not repeating ourselves in pipeline definitions
+- Reduced human error by reducing repetition in pipeline definitions
 - Built in validation of generated pipelines
 - We no longer have to maintain a fork of Concourse
 - We no longer maintain Bash scripts to pull from Pivotal Network
-- Engineering time for a deployment went from 3 hours to under 2 hours
+- Engineering time for a new deployment went from 3 hours to under 2 hours

 ---